✦ ✦

 9.3 Academic Integrity

-Students must complete their own work unless collaboration is assigned.
+Students must complete their own work unless collaboration is specifically assigned.
+Plagiarism, cheating, or misuse of unauthorized tools may result in:

-• Parent meeting
+• A parent meeting

-• Assignment redo and/or reduced credit
+• Assignment redo and reduced credit

 • Additional academic consequences as determined by LAA

-10) Parent Conduct and Communication Standards
+10. Parent Conduct and Communication Standards

-• Treat staff with respect and courtesy
+• Treat all LAA staff with respect and courtesy

-• Communicate concerns constructively through appropriate channels
+• Communicate concerns constructively through the appropriate channels

 • Avoid interrupting or coaching students during live lessons

-• Support classroom management decisions
+• Support classroom management decisions made by teachers

-Parents/guardians may not:
+Parents and guardians may not:

-• Record lessons without written permission
+• Record any portion of live lessons without prior written permission

-• Interfere with instructional flow
+• Interfere with the instructional flow of a class

-• Contact teachers via personal accounts
+• Contact teachers through personal accounts or outside official Academy channels

-• Share or distribute curriculum materials
+• Share, distribute, or repurpose any LAA curriculum materials

-11) Privacy, Security, and Recording Restrictions
+11. Privacy, Security, and Recording Restrictions

 11.1 Privacy Protection

-Families must ensure:
+Families must ensure that:

 • No unauthorized individuals appear on camera during lessons